After CEO killing, police used high-tech tools. But a civilian cinched the dragnet.

 Yet unexpected – and unsettling – sympathy for the shooter also spilled over into the public conversation more broadly as his complaints touched on common concerns for many Americans: a medical establishment, including private health insurance, that can seem byzantine, increasingly expensive, and dehumanizing.

-While some have blamed rising healthcare costs on medical providers or hospitals, insurers are not faultless.
+While some have blamed rising health care costs on medical providers or hospitals, insurers are not faultless.

 One estimate states that UnitedHealthcare denied nearly 30% of claims under Mr. Thompson’s leadership, more than any other insurer.
 Meanwhile, its earnings grew at a double-digit rate between 2022 and 2023.